yanns1/personal-site/blog/thoughts-about-the-childhood/index.md

+---
-# Thoughts about the childhood
+title: Thoughts about the childhood
+date: June 20, 2020
+description: Some of my recent thoughts.
+---

 I write this post to emphasize one thing I which I knew and integrated: humans are messy and flawed.